-If you can’t be there for your loved one all the time, having a home care worker around can help your loved one adapt to the new normal.
-Our home care workers will work to protect your loved one from the COVID-19 virus, watch for symptoms, run errands while your loved one stays at home and assist with transportation.
-In addition, our home care workers can also help your loved one socially distance, help teach your loved one to use technology to communicate through our Social Care program and keep your loved one on a comfortable daily routine.
+If you can’t be there for your loved one all the time, having a professional caregivers around can help your loved one adapt to the new normal.
+Our home care aides will work to protect your loved one from the COVID-19 virus, watch for symptoms, run errands while your loved one stays at home and assist with transportation.
+In addition, caregivers can also help your loved one socially distance, help teach your loved one to use technology to communicate through our Social Care program and keep your loved one on a comfortable daily routine.

-At Visiting Angels Stockton, our home care workers truly care about your loved one’s health and safety.
-If you are worried about your loved one during this difficult time, contact our agency today at 209-208-4132 and ask how our home care workers can help you.
+At Visiting Angels Stockton, our licensed home care aides truly care about your loved one’s health and safety.
+If you are worried about your loved one during this difficult time, contact our agency today at 209-208-4132 to learn how we can help.

 Stockton, CA 95219

 Each Visiting Angels agency is a franchise that is independently owned and operated.
 The Franchisor, Living Assistance Services Inc., does not control or manage the day to day business operations of any Visiting Angels franchised agency.